KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

 **2. product\_variation\_size\_id**

-The data is too messy in this column.
-I am doing some buik computation to aid the cleaning a little.
-Trim leading and trailing white space, remove punctuation, and set all levels to Upper case.
+The data in this variable is too messy.
+I will do some buik computation to aid the cleaning a little, including trimming leading and trailing white spaces, remove punctuation, and set all levels to upper case.

 ``` r
 cloth2 <- cloth2 %>%